 Pets And Essential Oils

-by Dr Kat Lovell
+Posted by Dr Kat Lovell on 5th Apr 2020

 There is much discussion in the veterinary industry about essential oils and their potential effects on pets.
 Given the controversy, I had never been tempted to have diffusers in the house, despite my intense love of all things that smell good!
 Fast forward one horrendous flu season with a toddler and large veterinary team who suffered from never ending rounds of cold and flu, and I was ready to rethink my decision.